(Psychotherapist, Counsellor, Supervisor, MA, MBACP)

 One in four of us experience mental health problems at some time in our lives.
 If you are feeling overwhelmed, anxious, low in mood, having difficulty coping, having relationship issues, not knowing who you are anymore, then help is available.
 Anxiety and depression are common, but talking about it, building coping strategies and dealing with the underlying problems will make a huge difference to the way that you feel.
 I can help with health anxiety which may be heightened in response to the coronavirus.
 If your confidence and self-esteem is shattered, it takes time to rebuild them, make changes, accept the things you cannot change and become the person that you want to be for a more positive future.

 As a registered Psychotherapist I will help you to make sense of your own emotions, changing the way that you think, feel and behave.
 I can help you to resolve, accept or adapt to issues you are facing from the past or present, and move forward towards a positive future.
 Make that first step towards a better future; contact me to see if I am the therapist for you.

 I can help with a wide range of emotional needs such as low confidence and self-esteem, stress and anxiety, low mood and depression, bereavement and loss, relationship issues, separation and divorce, betrayal and infidelity, trust issues, abuse, family challenges, postnatal depression.

 I can offer short and longer-term psychotherapy and counselling to individual clients and couples from my private practice in Heaton, Bolton.
 I offer face-to-face counselling, on-line therapy and telephone sessions, so you can choose the option that helps to meet your current lifestyle.
 Some clients, especially young people, would prefer to access psychotherapy and counselling from the privacy of their own home, perhaps finding this less daunting than coming to an office for direct face-to-face contact.
-On-line counselling can be offered through skype, facetime or email.
+On-line counselling can be offered through Zoom, skype or email.